uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

 - **moreInfoButton**: Defines where the user can read more, see more, or interact with the subject of the message.
 Same format as `actionButton`.

-A given message can have at most one each of the `actionButton`, `moreInfoButton`, and `confirmButton` buttons.
+A given message can have at most one each of the `actionButton` and `moreInfoButton`.

 Historically there was a **messageType** that distinguished between "notification" and "announcement".
 This *no longer has any effect.*